chrismessina/seed/README.md

 # 🌱 Seed icons

-Seed icons is an open-source icon set that makes tracking down optimized, quality, consistent brand SVG icons a little less painful.
+Seed icons is an open-source icon set that makes tracking down and using optimized, quality, consistent brand SVG icons a little less painful.

 ## What's available?